-The employment relationship is also regulated by the individual employment contract entered into between the employer and the employee which may either simply make reference to the provision of the applicable CCNL or provide for specific contractual conditions governing the individual employment relationship (ie salary, benefits, trial period, non-competition and non-solicitation clause, confidentiality clause etc.) which, in any case, cannot be less favourable to the employee than those provided for under the law and the applicable CCNL.
+The employment relationship is also regulated by the individual employment contract entered into between the employer and the employee which may either simply make reference to the provision of the applicable CCNL or provide for specific contractual conditions governing the individual employment relationship (ie salary, benefits, trial period, non-competition and nonsolicitation clause, confidentiality clause etc.) which in any case cannot be less favourable to the employee than those provided by the law and the applicable CCNL.